CTA POWER DISTRIBUTION

 Between 1882 and 1906, Chicago had what once was the world's largest cable car system, for the heaviest streetcar routes.
 The cable cars were powered from stationary steam engines located at several power houses.

-When the electric railways transitioned to the purchase of electricity from Commonwealth Edison, substations were established for the distribution of direct current electricity to the overhead wires and the third rails.
+In the early 1900's, when the electric railways transitioned to the purchase of electricity from Commonwealth Edison, substations were established for the distribution of direct current electricity to the overhead wires and the third rails.

 Much information on older transit facilities is from the "Sanborn Fire Insurance Maps", which is a fascinating and valuable resource in determining exactly what buildings were where, historically.
 People with a Chicago Public Library card can access these maps online at the Chicago Public Library Web site.
 Because the map collection is incomplete, not all older transit facilities are known, and any further information would be appreciated.
 Bill Vandervoort